 A visit to the Shwedagon Pagoda in Yangon, Myanmar is a must for every tourist that plans to visit Myanmar.
-Set aside the afternoon and ensure that you don’t leave before sunset as the evening becomes cooler and the sun’s rays shimmer on the Pagodas as it sets.
-(Latest update April 2018)
+Set aside the afternoon and ensure that you don’t leave before sunset as the evening becomes cooler and the sun’s rays shimmer on the Pagoda as it sets.
+(Latest update 2019)

 - 1 Where is Burma now known as Myanmar